-This delicious blood orange olive oil cake couldn’t be simpler to make – ideal for those days when you’re short on time but still want to bake something special.
+This delicious blood orange olive oil cake couldn’t be simpler to make – it’s so beautiful too!
+An ideal recipe for brightening up those dark, Winter days.

 Even though the blood orange season is just about over, I just couldn’t resist sharing this recipe with you.

 I’ve always been a big fan of oranges in general, but blood oranges are really special.
 Nothing quite compares to slicing one open to reveal the beautiful crimson flesh.